-A close second is Blanco Mexicano.
-In my opinion the best all around choice.
-It’s the most consistent white marble, has a minimal cost and is also post consumer recycled content.
+A close second is Blanco Mexicano, in my opinion the best all-around choice.
+It’s the most consistent white marble, has a minimal cost, and also includes post-consumer recycled content.

 Some designers may not want a bright white but rather an off white.
-If that’s the case we’d encourage you to simply select a color from any paint manufacturer color fan deck and we can match the resin and help you select a complementary aggregate mix.
+If that’s the case, we’d encourage you to simply select a color from any paint manufacturer's color fan deck, and we can match the resin and help you select a complementary aggregate mix.

 Please enjoy some of our other favorite projects featuring white terrazzo.

 We hope you enjoyed this post.
 Hopefully, this was helpful.
 So what white do you think is best for your project?
 We'd love to help.
 If you have more questions, feel free to send us a message.
 We’re excited to serve you!
 Please do check out our other blog entries!